Arkaeriit/Cyberland-server/README.md

 #### banner.txt
 At `<server URL>/banner.txt` there should be a nice ASCII art that can act as the banner for the server.

+## Differences with the old Cyberland protocol
+With the old Cyberland servers, an [other specification](https://github.com/cyberland-digital/cyberland-protocol/blob/master/protocol.md) had been written.
+I choose to modify some part of the specification that I did not find well thought out and that were not critical for the clients.

+### Root in plain text
+To make the site more friendly, I choose to make the root page in HTML.
+Thanks to that, I can add link and picture in this page.

+Unfortunately, this also means that the root page is not suitable for the ASCII banner.
+I choose to create a new static page, `/banner.txt` where the ASCII banner is located.

+### Error code
+The original specification mention the use of different HTTP return code to detail the errors.
+But as there is more kind of errors than what the HTTP return code are made for.
+Thus, I believe that it make more sense to detail the error in a text message.
+In that situation, the various code don't make much sense anymore and using the 400 code all the time is enough.

+### Time
+The original specification mention that the time should be returned in the format "YYYY-MM-DD hh:mm:ss".
+But I feel like it makes more sense to return the time in UNIX seconds and let the client handle the conversion.

+### TODO
+There is some parts of the original specification that I want to implement but that I did not implemented yer:
+* Bump count
+* offset parameter